leader-standard-work/synchrolean-mobile/README.md

 ### Installing on MacOS

-- Download the repository and Unzip it if necessary.
+- Download the repository and Unzip it.
 - Open the terminal and navigate to the repository.
 - Run the command `tns update`.
 - Run the command `tns install`.